gtsiamit/bert-api-docker/README.md

 Below is shown the expected structure of the input anf output for the `/predict` endpoint.
 The input/output schemas are defined using Pydantic and automatically rendered in Swagger UI.
 ![Examples predict endpoint](media/api_usage.png)

-Below is an example of an actual request and response from the `/predict` endpoint whuch was was done for testing interactively via the Swagger UI.
+Below is an example of an actual request and response from the `/predict` endpoint which was was done for testing interactively via the Swagger UI.
 ![Testing predict endpoint](media/api_example.png)